Allentown

 This depot is located in the downtown area, the front of which houses a photo studio.

 New Castle is also home to the New Castle Industrial RR, and Kasgro, which specializes in large capacity railroad cars.
-Several of the old Westinghouse cars for carrying transformers can be seen in their yard.
+Several of the old Westinghouse cars for carrying transformers can/could be seen in their yard.

 New Freedom